GalleryPlanner: Complete User Guide

 Keyboard shortcuts:

-- Arrow keys: Nudge selected frame 1 inch
+- Arrow keys: Nudge selected frame 1 px

 Frame Grouping